metayeti/kiwi/README.md

 This is a free and open source, cross-platform, general-purpose 2D map editor intended for 2D game development.
 Its main features are:

 - Fast and lightweight, with as little cruft as humanly possible.
-- Scales well.
-Your enormous maps are safe here.
 - Comes with a custom binary map format.
 Also offers a JSON-formatted export.
 - Map importers for C++ and JavaScript.
 - Designed for portability - kiwi consists of one single executable which you can drop into any project.
 When first launched, it creates a local configuration ini file - and that's your entire editing environment right there.
 The idea is that you can keep the level editor and its local configuration with a grand total of 2 files and that the editor exists preconfigured for your particular development environment within your game project.
 This way you don't ever have to deal with any cross-project annoyances; kiwi has no installer, the executable is all you need.